Aktsvigun/intro_to_dl_dsba_21_22/README.md

-# intro_to_dl_dsba_21_22
+## intro_to_dl
-Repository for first subpart of Machine Learning - 2 course for DSBA, HSE &amp; University of London, 4 course, 21/22
+Repository for Intro to Deep Learning course (first part of Machine Learning - 2 course) for Data Science and Business Analytics HSE University and University of London Double Degree Programme (https://www.hse.ru/en/edu/courses/395883950).